Bella Thorne: 2014–2017: Mainstream film and television

 In 2014, Thorne co-starred in the comedy Blended, as Adam Sandler's character's daughter.
 She also co-starred in the films Alexander and the Terrible, Horrible, No Good, Very Bad Day (2014) and The DUFF (2015), playing high school antagonists.
 On July 30, Thorne was cast in an episode of the fifteenth season of the CSI: Crime Scene Investigation.
 The episode, "The Book of Shadows", aired October 19, 2014.
 Thorne appeared in the sequel to Mostly Ghostly (2008), titled Mostly Ghostly: Have You Met My Ghoulfriend (2014) as Cammy Cahill.
 On October 15, Thorne revealed her debut album was canceled, saying she wasn't happy with the "auto-tuned bad music" she had in the works.
 She released an EP, Jersey, on November 17.
 The lead single from the EP, "Call It Whatever", debuted in the Billboard Hot Dance Club Songs chart at number forty-seven, eventually rising to number ten, spending a total of ten weeks on the chart.
-Thorne has signed on as one of the leads in Manis Film's thriller Big Sky; Thorne plays Hazel.
+Thorne has signed on as one of the leads in Manis Film's thriller Big Sky; in which she plays Hazel.
 In 2014, Thorne was cast in the MTV series Scream, which is a television adaptation based on the original slasher film series Scream.
 Thorne was offered the lead role of the series but felt that the role of the "mean, terrible Nina" would be more iconic.